HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-23][Active] https://github.com/bheisler/RustaCUDA - RustaCUDA helps you bring GPU-acceleration to your projects by providing a flexible, easy-to-use interface to the CUDA GPU computing toolkit.
 RustaCUDA makes it easy to manage GPU memory, transfer data to and from the GPU, and load and launch compute kernels written in any language.
 [2019-10-23][Active] https://github.com/YunYang1994/ai-notebooks - reimplements articles code with tensorflow.
 [2019-10-25][Active] https://github.com/jJimo/rust-bloomfilter - A bloom filter implementation in Rust, using mixing hash function and XXHASH （https://github.com/Cyan4973/xxHash）
+[2019-10-28][Active] https://github.com/calebwin/emu - Emu is a framework/compiler for GPU acceleration of Rust, GPU programming.
+It is a procedural macro that accept pure, safe Rust code as input, identifies portions to attempt to accelerate, and automatically writes in code to run portions on the GPU instead of the CPU.

 ### InterActive with Other Programming-Language/Platform
 [2019-10-18][Active] https://github.com/RustPython/RustPython - Looks good to me